wxy1245/Gomoku3/Readme.txt

 My Version of Gomoku, codes mainly from Song JunXiao

-1. !!!!!! use the prior knowledge that the last moves must be more relevant to the result(win or lose)
+1. !!!!!! use the prior knowledge that the last moves must be more relevant to the result(win or lose), so give higher reward to last moves.

 2. Use the saved best model as opponent, so it is no need to use mctsPure as a rival.